joyfullservice/msaccess-vcs-addin/Wiki/Options.md

 |**Save as Default**|Save the current options as default for new projects.
 Anytime you export source and a `vcs-options.json` file does not already exist, it will use the default options you have specified.
 |**Restore Defaults**|In the current project (open database), restore options to default values based on saved system defaults.
 |**Clear Defaults**|Reset options to default the settings specified in the add-in source code.
 If you click this button, then the **Save as Default** button, it will reset all user customizations to the default options.
+|**Open Install Folder**|Opens the directory the Addin is installed in.
+This can be handy to verify installation location, especially if your environment requires you to install in a non-standard location.
+See [Installation](https://github.com/joyfullservice/msaccess-vcs-addin/wiki/Installation) for more information.
 |***Remove Add-In***
 |**Uninstall**|Uninstalls the add-in from your user profile, including all saved defaults and encryption keys. <p> [Click here for Install / Uninstall Instructions](Installation)